The Rabbit's Trip to Paros

 “Don’t tell him its a bunny.
 Tell them its a mongoose and if they don’t let you in you will open the cage and he will rip all their first class passengers and fancy furniture to shreds.”

 Luckily the guy guarding the door to keep the 2nd class citizens out was so engrossed with his crossword puzzle that he did not see Andrea and the rabbit walk in.
 Now we are reunited again.
 Andrea is drinking a glass of wine and reading her rabbit handbook and the rabbit seems pretty happy in his cage, well not exactly happy because it is a cage, but he is still alive and even drank some water and ate some seeds so he is not too traumatized by the journey.
-Carolina will meet
+Carolina

 the boat so maybe we won't have to sneak him into our 4-star hotel.
 He will get to spend the night in his new home.